Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Do business LOC lenders conduct a hard credit inquiry?

 It depends on the lender.
 Some only do a soft inquiry to check your score before the actual application process, while others may conduct a full hard inquiry to dig deeper into your credit profile.
-However, lenders are required to get permission from you before they do a hard pull, so it won’t happen without your authorization.
+However, lenders are required to get your permission before doing a hard pull, so it won’t happen without your authorization.

 Can I get a business loan without a personal guarantee?